 THE BAND PLAYED?

 The question of the last music that was played on the Titanic has been one of contention since the disaster.
 The most popular thought is that it was the hymn “Nearer My God To Thee”, however, this hymn, written by Sarah F. Adams, may be played to the tune “Horbury”, (as used in the movie “a Night To Remember”, composed by J.B.
 Dykes.), “Bethany” (composed by Lowell Mason) or “Propior Deo”.
 So not everyone may have been familiar with it as different versions are used in American And Britain.
-Another contender is the ragtime tune “Songe d’Automne,” a popular piece of music at the time it may have been familiar to many passengers.
+Wallace Hartley liked the hymn and had wished to have it performed at his funeral.
+Another contender is the ragtime tune “Songe d’Automne” (Autumn Dream), a popular piece of music at the time it may have been familiar to many passengers.
 And yet another is the Episcopal hymn “Autumn.”
 However, it appears that this little known hymn was more a case of mistaken identity.
 The fact is that many people heard many things that night but only 8 people could really say with any certainty what was played.
 A point was also raised that the prefix SS (Steamship) used on the stone was also incorrect, and that RMS (Royal Mail Steamer) should have been used on the inscription instead.

 With thanks to Peter Farley for the article and photograph.
 Acknowledgements to Jack Greenwood and the British Titanic Society.
 26/10/2014